-International Students
+International Applicants

-Policy Number
+Policy 5070--Proposed Revisions

-5070

-Date Created/Revised

-10/20/2021

-Executive Responsibility

-Dean of the College of Graduate Programs and Honors Studies

-Faculty Senate

-Functional Responsibility

-University Center for International Education
+Policy Manager: Dean CGPHS; UCIE

 5070.1 Application Procedures

 Application materials should be requested from the University Center for International Education (UCIE).
-Applications for admission from applicants outside the United States should be submitted at least one term prior to the term in which the students wish to begin studies at Wright State University.
-International transfer students from U.S. colleges and universities, or international applicants already in the United States, must apply at least three months prior to the term in which they wish to begin their studies.
+Applications for admission from applicants currently located outside the United States should be submitted at least one (1) term prior to the term in which the applicant wishes to begin studies at Wright State University.
+International transfer applicants from U.S. colleges and universities, or international applicants already located in the United States, must apply at least three (3) months prior to the term in which they wish to begin their studies.

 5070.2 Additional Admission Requirements

-Graduate applicants must have earned a baccalaureate degree equivalent to a degree from a regionally accredited U.S. college or university or meet the requirements of WSU Policy 5040.
+A. International graduate applicants must have earned a baccalaureate degree equivalent to a degree from a regionally accredited U.S. college or university OR meet the requirements of WSU Policy 5040 (Admission of Students with Three-Year Bachelor’s Degrees).

-Only an official transcript and the English translation will be accepted as evidence of academic preparation.
-If the Office of International Student Admissions cannot evaluate the credentials, the applicant will be required to submit his or her credentials to an evaluation service.
-The student must bear the cost of the evaluation.

-International students must submit official transcripts to be considered for admission to the College of Graduate Programs and Honors Studies.
-This requirement can be fulfilled by the submission of official transcripts or copies of official transcripts that are attested by the issuing university’s Registrar, Principal or Controller of Exams.
-In order to be considered official, the attested copy must contain the university’s stamped or embossed seal.
-In certain exceptional cases when students who have applied for admission while in the U.S. prove that it is impossible to obtain additional official transcripts or attested copies from their international schools, the Director of International Recruitment and Admissions may attest copies of official international transcripts.
-Only the Director of International Recruitment and Admissions will have this authority.
-These attested copies can be used for admitting students into the College of Graduate Programs and Honors Studies.
+International applicants must submit official transcripts as evidence of academic preparation.
+Transcripts issued in a language other than English must be accompanied by an official English translation.
+Official transcripts may be submitted directly by the issuing institution or as copies attested by the institution’s Registrar, Principal, or Controller of Examinations, and must bear the institution’s stamped or embossed seal.

+If UCIE is unable to evaluate the submitted credentials, the international applicant may be required to obtain an evaluation from an approved credential evaluation services at the applicant’s expense.
+In exceptional cases where an international applicant demonstrates that obtaining official or attested transcripts from the issuing institution is not possible, UCIE may, at its discretion, attest copies of official transcripts for the purpose of admission.

 5070.3 English Proficiency